New World Stages

-This was a six-screen bunker-like complex built under the massive Worldwide Plaza office building/residential development that encompasses the entire block between Eighth and Ninth Avenues and W. 49th Street and W. 50th Street.
-Madison Square Garden was once situated on this block.
+This was a six-screen bunker-like complex built under the massive Worldwide Plaza office building/residential development that encompasses the entire block between 8th Avenue and 9th Avenue and W. 49th Street and W. 50th Street.
+Madison Square Garden (1925-1968) was once situated on this block.
 There were entrances mid-block on both W. 49th Street and W. 50th Street, but the W. 49th Street entrance was rarely, if ever, used.

-The complex was built and run by the Cineplex Odeon organization in the late-1980’s/early-1990’s when it made a big splash in entering the Manhattan theatre market.
+The complex was built and run by the Cineplex Odeon organization from 1994 when it made a big splash in entering the Manhattan theatre market.
 However, the theatre never took off due to the fact that the surrounding neighborhood didn’t gentrify quickly and its somewhat off-the-beaten track location.

 As some point, around 1995/1996 the Worldwide Cinemas changed its booking policy from first run fare to second run fare at a deeply discounted price that was $2 or $3.
 The cinemas did quite well under the new format, but with the AMC 25-screen ‘plex and the Loew’s E-Walk 'plex opening on 42nd Street, the Cineplex Odeon saw the handwriting on the wall and closed the theatre February 22, 2001.

-The Dodger organization, a once white-hot Broadway/Off Broadway theatrical producer, took over the complex and renovated it for live theatre, turning six cinemas into five live stages.
-The Dodger organization is currently undergoing some severe financial distress, so the last chapter on this facility has yet to be written.
+The Dodger organization, a once white-hot Broadway/Off Broadway theatrical producer, took over the complex in 2004 and renovated it for live theatre, turning six cinemas into five live stages.
+It was renamed New World Stages on March 16, 2006.
+The Dodger organization underwent some severe financial distress and by 2018 it is operated by the Shubert Organisation.
+Stage 1 has 499 seats, Stage 2 has 350 seats, Stage 3 has 499 seats, Stage 4 has 350 seats and Stage 5 has 199 seats.

 Just login to your account and subscribe to this theater.